-Aging itself usually results in a gradual and subtle decline in strength, coordination, reaction time, ability to concentrate, and hearing.
+Aging itself usually results in a gradual and subtle decline in strength, coordination, reaction time, ability to concentrate, vision, and hearing.
 Older people may have less stamina and become fatigued more quickly, especially in situations that require concentration.
 Older people are less able to focus on more than one task at a time.
 However, most changes attributed to aging are modest and are often not the main reason for driving safety issues.

 Many older people take drugs that can have undesirable side effects.
 Side effects can include sleepiness, dizziness, confusion, and other symptoms that interfere with driving.
-Both prescription and nonprescription drugs can have these side effects.
+Both prescription and nonprescription (over-the-counter) drugs can have these side effects.
 When starting a new drug that could affect visual, physical, or mental function, people should not drive for several days to be sure no side effects occur.
 Drugs that may interfere with driving include the following:

 Antiemetic drugs (used to manage nausea)

-Benzodiazepines, or antianxiety drugs
+Benzodiazepines, or other antianxiety drugs

 Drugs used to treat glaucoma